Maarij/github-actions/README.md

   * GitHub provides the `actions/cache@...` for this common use case.
   * Cached dependencies are available across workflow executions.
   * Caching should not be used for outputs such as artifacts

+# Using Environment Variables & Secrets

+* Portions of code may involve dynamic values from environments variables such as credentials, ports
+*